What Is a Rotator Cuff Tear?

 • Imaging such as X-rays, ultrasound, or MRI scans

-These tools help us identify the size, location, and severity of the tear and determine the most effective treatment plan for your needs.
+These tools help us identify the size, location, and severity of the tear and determine the most effective shoulder therapy treatment plan for your needs.

 Treatments for Rotator Cuff Tears

-At HSA, our board-certified specialists provide a full range of treatments—from conservative care to advanced surgical repair—to help you recover from a rotator cuff tear.
+At HSA, our board-certified specialists provide a full range of rotator cuff tear treatments—from conservative care to advanced surgical repair—to help you recover from a rotator cuff tear.

 Non-surgical treatments